Skip to Content

 Short on time?
 This tour is the best way to see penguins in Ushuaia!
 You’ll get to walk among hundreds of Magellanic and Gentoo penguins on a secluded island.

-This post will go over what you need to know to see penguins in Argentina, as well as some tips for traveling around Ushuaia.
+This post will go over what you need to know to see penguins in Argentina and some tips for traveling around Ushuaia.

-On the day of the tour, I woke up in so much excitement to go see the penguins.
-The tour started with a check-in at their office at the main pier in Ushuaia, and they give you a penguin pass to get on the bus with.
+On the tour day, I woke up so excited to see the penguins.
+It started with a check-in at their office at the main pier in Ushuaia, where they give you a penguin pass to get on the bus with.

-The tour departs at 8 am, and you drive for about two hours through beautiful landscapes of mountains and forests.
-On the way to Martillo Island, the tours stop to see these unique trees.
-They have grown sideways because they are always hit by the wind in the same direction.
+Departing at 8 am, we drove for about two hours through beautiful landscapes of mountains and forests with a few stops.
+One was these unique trees, which have grown sideways because the wind always hits them in the same direction.

 Sideways trees near Ushuaia, Argentina